aiedward/xamarin-docs.zh-tw/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 }
 else if(currentWindow.SpanMode == TwoPaneViewMode.Tall)
 {
-    // window is spanned across two screens and oriented as landscape }
+    // window is spanned across two screens and oriented top-bottom }
 else if(currentWindow.SpanMode == TwoPaneViewMode.Wide)
 {
-    // window is spanned across two screens and oriented as portrait }
+    // window is spanned across two screens and oriented side-by-side }

 // Detect if any of the properties on DualScreenInfo change.